eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 ==================

-To run the *eProsima DDS Visualizer Plugin* application, source the *Fast DDS* libraries and execute `plotjuggler`.
+To run the *eProsima DDS Visualizer Plugin* application, source the *Fast DDS* libraries and execute `plotjuggler`:

+.. code-block:: bash

+    # If built has been done using colcon, all projects could be sourced as follows
+    source install/setup.bash
+    # Finally run plotjuggler
+    plotjuggler

 ..
 TODO #15077.
 Explain how to run plotjuggler and import this plugin

-.. code-block:: bash

-    # If built has been done using colcon, all projects could be sourced as follows
-    source install/setup.bash

 .. note::